walles/riff/README.md

 ## Misc

 - Support `riff -b path1 path2` to diff files ignoring whitespace
-- Given two files on the command line, we should pass them and any options on to `diff` and highlight the result.
 - Bound how-much-to-highlight restriction by number of characters highlighted rather than by number of tokens highlighted
 - `--help`: Only print installing-into-`$PATH` help if we aren't already being